 Series B in 2000

-CyOptics, Inc. specializes in the design, development, and marketing of Indium Phosphide (InP) optical chips and components, catering to access, metro, and long-haul communications systems.
-The company offers a range of products, including planar lightwave circuits (PLCs) for telecommunications and defense applications, as well as optical components such as transmitters, receivers, and modulators.
-These products serve as essential technology enablers for manufacturers of transmit optical sub-assemblies and receive optical sub-assemblies.
-Additionally, CyOptics provides contract design, foundry, and packaging services, along with radio frequency and optical design, wafer fabrication, and automated assembly and testing for both telecom and non-telecom applications.
-The company's clientele primarily consists of original equipment manufacturers and sub-system manufacturers in the communications sector.
-Founded in 1999 and headquartered in Breinigsville, Pennsylvania, CyOptics operates InP design and fabrication facilities in Lehigh Valley, Pennsylvania, silicon PLC fabrication operations in South Plainfield, New Jersey, and automated packaging and testing operations in Matamoros, Mexico.
+CyOptics, Inc. is engaged in the design, development, and marketing of Indium Phosphide (InP) optical chips and components, which are essential for access, metro, and long-haul communications systems.
+The company's product offerings include planar lightwave circuits (PLCs) tailored for optical networks utilized in telecommunications and defense sectors.
+Additionally, CyOptics produces various optical components such as transmitters, receivers, and modulators, which serve as critical technology enablers for manufacturers of optical sub-assemblies and modules.
+The company also provides contract design, foundry, and packaging services, alongside radio frequency and optical design, wafer fabrication, and automated assembly and testing services for both telecom and non-telecom applications.
+Founded in 1999 and headquartered in Breinigsville, Pennsylvania, CyOptics operates InP design and fabrication facilities in Lehigh Valley, a silicon PLC fabrication site in South Plainfield, New Jersey, and automated packaging and testing operations in Matamoros, Mexico.

 Vovida Networks